 POLICY 21.
 ANNUAL CONFERENCE

 A conference shall be conducted annually at a location, and in a manner, approved by the Policy Council.
-For each conference there shall be a Program Chair or Chairs recommended by the Society Programs Oversight Committee and approved by the Policy Council.
-The Program Chair, in consultation with the Society Programs Oversight Committee, shall be responsible for the overall scholarly program.
-In addition, there may be a Conference Chair or Local Chair that shall work with the Office on conference logistics.
+For each conference there shall be one or more Program Chairs recommended by the Society Programs Oversight Committee and approved by the Policy Council.
+The Program Chairs, in consultation with the Society Programs Oversight Committee, shall be responsible for the overall scholarly program.
+In addition, there may be one or more Organizing Chairs that shall work with the Office on conference logistics.

 POLICY 22.
 RESERVES